BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 ### 4. Portal name

-Ensure the data portal URL and name are the same, or at the least, human readable and memorable.
+Ensure the data portal URL and name are the same, or at the least, human-readable and memorable.

 ### 5. Portal description